 The FitSpark daily training guide is a great way of keeping an eye on your history, recovery and readiness to train more.
 The use of VO2 max and continuous heart rate tracking help to make this genuinely useful data.
 You can also use this in the pool for tracking and when out and about you can get smartphone notifications from a connected device.

 6. Withings Move ECG: Best activity tracker with ECG

 The swimming-friendly Withings Move ECG is, as the name suggests, an advanced heart rate tracking wearable.
 You still get the analogue watch design Withings is famous for, only now with heart rate tracking that is capable of electrocardiogram level analysis.
 That makes it an ideal choice for anyone who wants to track their heart daily.

 The Move ECG also tracks steps, distance covered and calories burned, and will work with a connected phone for GPS clout.
 The sleep cycle monitoring and smart wake up features are great – the latter enables you feel like you've woken up naturally, which could help you feel more refreshed in the mornings.

 If you're having trouble sleeping, or feel this is one area of your health that needs some work, take a look at our guide to the best mattress and the best pillow for different sleep styles to ensure you're sleeping on the right ones for you.

-7. Huawei Band 4 Pro: best cheap fitness tracker
+7. Huawei Band 4 Pro: Best fitness tracker for small budgets